21 June 2018

 The daughter of immigrants from China, Jessica Yan has always had a fondness for the country – “it’s my heritage, my history, my roots,” she says.
 Over time, she realized that learning the language was the only way to truly understand the culture.
 This recognition has motivated her pursuit to achieve fluency in Mandarin for the past eleven years.

-Jessica is a student at Westwood High School in Mesa, Arizona.
+Jessica is currently a student at Westwood High School in Mesa, Arizona.
 She plans to study applied mathematics and economics with a concentration in international economics and foreign languages.
-Her interests in economics and China will play some part in whatever career field she pursues.
+Though she is still exploring her potential career goals, she knows that her interests in economics and China will undoubtedly play a role.